mitchelljeff/py3.5.2_issue_test/README.md

 # py3.5.2_issue_test
-Minimal example to reproduce the "module not found" issue
+Minimal example to reproduce the "ImportError" issue